Ruth L. Formosa Ventura

 Who am I ?

-I am a family therapist and systemic practitioner with over fifteen years of clinical experience working with families, couples and individuals.
+I am a family therapist and systemic practitioner with over fifteen years of clinical experience working with couples, families and individuals.

 My specialization is systemic practice.
 I am trained in working with relationships.
 Different to those professionals who work one to one I bring the members together.
 This way of working has many advantages as it brings together, simultaneously, the different experiences and reflecting processes of all members involved in understanding what is happening at one point in time in the couple and/ or family journey.
 It therefore maximizes the strengths and resources of the couple and/or family system.

 In 2011, I started my private practice in Switzerland and I am offering couple and family therapy in Canton Zurich.

 I work with international couples.
 I offer a very sensitive culture- and gender- based practice.
 I work with stories around migration and cultural differences, inter-racial marriages, marital dissatisfaction, sexual/ intimacy problems, marital conflicts in relation to power imbalances, infidelity, re-constituted families as well as with separation/divorce issues.

 Throughout my clinical experience I worked with issues of loss, unemployment, mental health (such as schizophrenia and depression), personality difficulties (such as borderline and narcissism), migration, cross cultural marriages, marital separation, extra-marital infidelity, sexual intimacy difficulties, extreme marital conflicts, power imbalance, abuse (physical, sexual and emotional), family of origin intrusion as well as with sexual and intimacy issues.
 Every therapist has his/her passion.
 Mine is couple work.